EcoModTeam/SAMPL/paper/paper.md

 ![Figure 1: Four spatial sampling methods, as seen in the SAMPL model interface.\label{fig:example}](JOSS_figure.png)

-The survey techniques featured in SAMPL are based on a field study by Sanchez and Schwalb (2021), which compared adaptive cluster sampling, transect sampling, and timed searches for freshwater mussels in Texas rivers.
+The survey techniques featured in SAMPL are based on a field study by `[@Sanchez:2021]`, which compared adaptive cluster sampling, transect sampling, and timed searches for freshwater mussels in Texas rivers.
 Simple random sampling was added to SAMPL because it is a common sampling method and it is frequently used as the standard against which other methods are compared to (e.g. `[@Pooler:2005]`).
 A description of each sampling method is as follows:

 - Simple random sampling: random quadrats are sampled.
 A quadrat is a frame used to define a single unit of an area of interest in field sampling.